 - Scroll to the bottom of the page and save your changes.

-- Select the “Course Reserves” link you created and choose a semester to be directed to your Course Reserves homepage.
+- Select the “Course Reserves” link you created, choose a semester, and "create" your course to be directed to your Course Reserves homepage.

 - Make new requests or import items you had on reserve previously by choosing Add New or Import Previous items under the Instructor Course Tools Menu.

 Guidelines and policies

 Students can check out a book on reserve for a 3 hour, Library Use Only, loan period at the One Stop Assistance desk.
 They can scan or photocopy the pages they need.
 Reserve books cannot be renewed.

 Students can check out media reserves for a 4 hour, Library Use Only, loan period at the One Stop Assistance desk.
 Portable DVD players and headphone splitters are available to borrow.

 Books and DVDs placed on reserve at the Ambler Campus Library can be picked up at the library’s combined service desk and are subject to similar loan periods.